sanger-pathogens/Bio-Tradis/README.md

 * Methods:
 	* `index_ref` - create index files of the reference genome.
 These are required for the mapping step.
-Only skip this step if index files already exist. -k and -s options for referencing are calculated based on the length of the reads being mapped:
+Only skip this step if index files already exist.
+If SMALT is used as the aligner -sk and -ss options for referencing are calculated based on the length of the reads being mapped:
-		* <70 : `-k 13 -s 4`
+		* <70 : `-sk 13 -ss 4`
-		* >70 & <100 : `-k 13 -s 6`
+		* >70 & <100 : `-sk 13 -ss 6`
-		* >100 : `-k 20 -s 13`
+		* >100 : `-sk 20 -ss 13`
 	* `do_mapping` - map `fastqfile` to `reference`.
 Options used for mapping are:
+				 `-k the min seed length for BWA`
-				 `-r -1, -x and -y 0.96`
+				 `-s (for using SMALT as alternative aligner) -r -1, -x and -y 0.96 for SMALT (see SMALT manual)`

-	For more information on the mapping and indexing options discussed here, see the SMALT manual (ftp://ftp.sanger.ac.uk/pub4/resources/software/smalt/smalt-manual-0.7.4.pdf)
+	For more information on the mapping and indexing options discussed here, see the BWA manual (http://rothlab.ucdavis.edu/howto/attachments/bwa_manpage.pdf) and/or SMALT manual (ftp://ftp.sanger.ac.uk/pub4/resources/software/smalt/smalt-manual-0.7.4.pdf)

 __Bio::Tradis::TradisPlot__
 * Required parameters: